 - Playing offers dogs mental stimulation and a way to burn off energy.

 - Playing is a great way to build the bond between you and your dog.

 - Playing is a great way to reward your dog for learning new skills.

 - Playing is fun!
 Just like with people, playing and doing activities they enjoy increase a dog's quality of life.

 There are several reasons a dog may not have learned to play.
-One reason, as we see with Molly, is a lack of early socialization.
+One common reason is a lack of early socialization.
 Dogs don't play simply because no one has ever engaged in a game with them.
 Another reason is that their instincts may drive them to do other things.
 For instance, a Border Collie may have the drive to herd your children together in the yard rather than engage in a game of fetch.